vgwb/Antura_arabic/docs/Modules/Logging.md

 ## Mood logging

 Mood logging is performed in the Mood scene.
-The scene obtains from the player an integer value between *AppConstants.minMoodValue* and *AppConstants.maxMoodValue*.
+The scene obtains from the player an integer value between *AppConfig.minMoodValue* and *AppConfig.maxMoodValue*.
 This value is then passed to *LogAI.LogMood(int mood)*, which inserts it as a new *LogMoodData* instance inside the database, with a timestamp.

 ## Info logging